 VA loans are guaranteed by the Department of Veterans Affairs.
 Service persons and veterans can benefit from a VA loan, which typically offers a competitive fixed rate of interest, no down payment, and limited closing costs.
 Even though the VA does not actually issue the mortgage loans, it does issue a certificate of eligibility to apply for a VA loan.

 - Piggy-back loans

 You can fund a down payment through a second mortgage that closes along with the first.
 Most of the time, the piggyback loan is for 10 percent of the purchase amount, while the first mortgage covers 80 percent.
 The homebuyer covers the remaining 10%, rather than come up with the usual 20% down payment.

 - Carry-Back loans

-In a "carry back" situation, the seller agrees to loan you a piece of his home equity to help you get your down payment funds.
-You would finance the majority of the purchase price with a traditional mortgage lender and borrow the remaining amount from the seller.
-Often, this kind of second mortgage will have higher interest.
+In a "carry back" mortgage, the seller commits to lend you some of his own equity to help you with your down payment funds.
+In this scenario, you would finance the largest portion of the purchase price with a traditional mortgage lender and finance the remainder with the seller.
+Usually you will pay a somewhat higher rate with the loan from the seller.